 Gappers form key levels of support and resistance.
 That’s why being able to read candlesticks is so important.
 The wicks and real bodies form those important levels.

-Technical analysis such as moving averages, MACD and RSI are important when a stock is trading in a gap.
-They can help you determine the direction it’s heading, whether up or down.
+Technical analysis such as moving averages, MACD and RSI are important when a stock trades in a gap.
+They can help you determine its direction, whether up or down.

-Moving averages such as the simple moving average formula can also form important buy and sell signals.
-All of these tools are used to paint a picture of trends and direction; including gap down patterns.
-Bookmark our penny stock list page for our daily watch lists.
+The simple moving average can also form important buy and sell signals.
+These tools paint a picture of trends and direction, including gap-down patterns.
+Be sure to bookmark our penny stock list page for our daily watch lists.

-This chart below shows how after the run up on $GME traders sold when the daily candles started to create some really scary patterns.
-The gap down highlighted shows how traders were quite panicky holding long after a massive run up.
-Once a stock makes a “middle finger pattern” on the daily, with lots of gaps, things tend to get a bit messy.
+The gap down shows how traders were quite panicky holding long after a massive run-up.
+Once a stock makes a “middle finger pattern” daily, with many gaps, things get messy.

 Using Patterns Within the Patterns

-Candlesticks group together to form patterns over a period of time.
-Candles such as bearish candlesticks coupled with other candles form patterns that traders are very aware of.
+Candlesticks group together to form patterns over some time.
+Viewed as bearish candlesticks and other candles form patterns traders know about.

-Traders are creatures of habit and will always trade patterns along with support and resistance.
-Candles tell a story.
-However, when coupled with patterns and technical indicators, paint a much clearer picture.
-Take our free stock trading courses
+Traders are creatures of habit and will always trade patterns, support, and resistance.
+Candles tell a story when coupled with patterns and technical indicators, it paints a much clearer picture.